cunvoas/email-tool/README.md

 email-tool
 ==========

+Tool for :
-Tool for email in Java with redirection for UAT users
+ - email in Java with redirection for UAT users
+ - Extract content (body, attachments) from EML File